-The smell of gingerbread flows through your home as these wonderful cinnamon rolls bake.
-The smell will remind you of the Christmas holiday season.
+The smell of gingerbread flows through your home as these wonderful Gingersnap Cinnamon Rolls bake in the oven.
+The smell will remind you of the holiday season.

 Two Options or Choices: